10 June 2026

 Streamlining the arbitral process

 Article 24 - mandatory Terms of Reference ("ToR") are now history.
 The ICC’s long-standing requirement for ToR, dating back to the 1920s, has been replaced by a more agile approach.
 The first Case Management Conference ("CMC") is now the procedural milestone, acting as the cut-off for new claims and counterclaims (unless permitted by the tribunal (Rule 34)).
-This brings the ICC into line with other institutions, such as the DIS (CMC within 21 days of tribunal constitution (Art 27.2)) and SIAC (CMC as soon as practicable), making the start of an ICC arbitration faster and more straightforward.
+This brings the ICC into line with other institutions who add weight to the importance of ensuring that arbitrations are launched efficiently and quickly handed over to the tribunal, setting clear parametres and a procedural timetable early on.
+In particular, the DIS Rules set out that a CMC should take place within 21 days of tribunal constitution (Art 27.2).
+Similalrly, the SIAC Rules provide for a CMC as soon as practicable (Rule 32).

 Driving efficiency

 Appendix VI, Article 6 - Highly Expedited Arbitration Process ("HEAP") introduces a turbo-charged procedure for lower complexity arbitrations with a simple factual matrix aiming for resolution within three months of the CMC.
 There is no automatic application or threshold amount, resting on an opt-in basis.
-This process mirrors SIAC’s Streamlined Procedure (Schedule 2) for claims under SGD 1m, promising speed where it matters most.
+Certain institutions have been reluctant to expressly introduce such a procedure.
+However, in its latest revision, the SIAC introduced its Streamlined Procedure (Schedule 2) for claims under SGD 1m, promising speed where it matters most.
+The SIAC process mandates a sole arbitrator, document-only submissions without production or witness evidence by default, a final award within 3 months.

 Appendix V, Article 1 – the Expedited Procedure threshold rises from USD 3m to USD 4m, reflecting the realities of modern claims.
-Whilst the ICC is aligned with a number of other institutions in relation to offering an expedited procedure, the applicable thresholds vary considerably - SIAC’s threshold is SGD 10m (approx. USD 7.7m) and DIAC’s is AED 1m (approx. USD 300k).
+Whilst the ICC is aligned with a number of other institutions in relation to offering an expedited procedure, the applicable thresholds vary considerably – the SIAC’s threshold is SGD 10m (approx. USD 7.7m) where the DIAC’s is AED 1m (approx. USD 300k).
+Greater alignment on this from arbitral institutions would be a welcome development.

 Raising the bar on confidentiality and disclosure

 Article 12 - confidentiality as binding on the arbitrator is now explicit, imposing a direct obligation on arbitrators for the first time.
-However, party confidentiality remains subject to the seat or agreement, unlike LCIA (Art 30) and SIAC (Rule 59) which provide for party confidentiality by default.
+The ICC Rules have, however, adopted a slightly different approach to other rules but indicating that party confidentiality remains subject to the seat or agreement, unlike the LCIA Rules (Art 30) and the SIAC Rules (Rule 59) which provide for party confidentiality by default.

 In summary, the new ICC Rules deliver a more agile, efficient, and transparent arbitral framework.
-In so doing, the ICC is aiming to raise standards and to reinforce the ICC’s leadership in global arbitration.
+In so doing, the ICC is aiming to raise standards and to reinforce the ICC’s leadership in global arbitration whilst also taking inspiration from other institutional rules.

 Next steps